ashutoshmjain/gita/src/how.md

 ## open source tools

 Since web-browser is a general purpose application, fine-tuning it for readability is somewhat a necessity.
 I use an open source tool mdBook to shape this into a book-like reading experience.
-Rust [mdBook](https://github.com/rust-lang/mdBook) is designed for technical documentation.
+[Rust mdBook](https://github.com/rust-lang/mdBook) is designed to render documentation in web format (HTML and CSS).
 It turns Markdown text [^text] into an online book.

 <div style="padding-left:40px;font-size:0.9em;">